Pontifical High Mass: Celebration by a bishop other than the pope

-When the bishop sits at the cathedra, a special silk cloth, called a gremiale, of the same liturgical colour as the bishop's vestments is placed in his lap.
+In the Extraordinary Form, when the bishop sits at the cathedra, a special silk cloth, called a gremiale, of the same liturgical colour as the bishop's vestments is placed in his lap.

 Papal Mass

 The Pope's Pontifical High Mass, when celebrated with full solemnity, was even more elaborate.
 As is still done in papal Masses on occasions such as the inauguration of a pontificate, the Gospel and Epistle were sung not only in Latin by a Latin Church deacon and subdeacon, but also in Greek by Eastern clergy, wearing the vestments of their own rite and observing its customs, such as placing the deacon's stole on the Gospel Book and bowing rather than genuflecting.
 This custom stresses the unity of the universal Catholic Church, formed by both the Eastern and the Western (Latin Church) Churches in full communion.

 At the elevations of host and chalice, the Silveri symphony was played on the trumpets of the no longer existing Noble Guard.
 Through a misunderstanding of the name Silveri, English speakers sometimes referred to this as the sounding of silver trumpets.
 An asterisk – a common eucharistic implement in the Eastern Rites, in which it is shaped differently from the twelve-ray asterisk that was used in Papal Masses – was used to cover the host on the paten, when it was brought to the Pope at his throne for communion.
 The Pope drank the Precious Blood, the wine having been consecrated, through a golden tube.
 Even for the laity, the use of a tube is one of the four ways envisaged in the 1970 revision of the Roman Missal for receiving Communion from the chalice, cf. also General Instruction of the Roman Missal, 248–250.
 It was also customary for some of the bread and wine used at the Mass to be consumed by the sacristan and the cup-bearer in the presence of the Pope at the offertory and again before the Our Father (Pater noster) in a short ceremony called the praegustatio as a precaution against poison or invalid matter.